replete/biscuitman/README.md

 ## Experimental ESM version

 ESM version supplied as an alternative packaging format.
 Long-term it's better to not have two versions, so this may or not become the main version.
-Consider it an alternate packaging format at this point. [see ESM demo](https://replete.github.io/biscuitman/index-esm.html)
+Consider it an alternate packaging format at this point. ([ESM demo](https://replete.github.io/biscuitman/index-esm.html))

 ```html
 <!-- Experimental ESM version: -->